mikf/gallery-dl/docs/configuration.rst

     `cookies <extractor.*.cookies_>`__ is required

-    Note: Leave the ``password`` value empty or undefined to be prompted for a passeword when performing a login (see `getpass() <https://docs.python.org/3/library/getpass.html#getpass.getpass>`__).
+    Note: Leave the ``password`` value empty or undefined to be prompted for a password when performing a login (see `getpass() <https://docs.python.org/3/library/getpass.html#getpass.getpass>`__).